benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 - choose your moment: make what you're saying relevant in time as well as context ("Is this a good time to talk about...?")
 - choose a style: attempt to tailor your message to your audience (are they already SMEs?); when in doubt, ask
 - make it look good: aesthetics are a signifier of trust
-- involve your audience: the documents we produce are often less important than the process we go through while producing them--get feedback, bring people together, pick brains
+- involve your audience: the documents we produce are often less important than the process we go through while producing them&mdash;get feedback, bring people together, pick brains
 - be a listener: ask good questions or ask people to restate the discussion in their own words; you might learn some amazing stuff this way
 - get back to people: always respond, even if with something like "I'll get back to you later."